How often do you listen to the radio online? And what does this mean for the medium of radio?

 An introduction to online radio history

-Companies like Microsoft and Nullsoft even began to design their own audio players, so that customers could access online radio easily from their laptops and computers.
+Companies like Microsoft and Nullsoft even began designing their own audio players so customers could easily access online radio from their laptops and computers.

 When RealAudio streaming over HTTP appeared, the growth of online radio began in earnest.
-The new tech meant that anyone could start building their own online show with ease.
+The new tech meant that anyone could easily start building their own online show.

 You could even broadcast information live – just like you would on an AM/FM terrestrial station.

-Since then, the impact of radio streamed over the internet has developed significantly.
+Since then, the impact of radio streaming over the internet has developed significantly.

 Additionally, the demand for internet radio in the automotive sector is making it easier to listen to radio online too.